GuidanceMantras/GuidanceMantras/README.md

 - Learn to control your mind whole day and each day until your achieve something in your life and even after also
 - Read Bhagavad gita, which teaches about process
 - Learn to Adapt, ignore, listen, control youself
+- Have a mentor in life and for your kids always

 ### Family
 - Family is everything in life such as parents, sisters, brothers